-In Section 2.1 we provide a short motivating example, illustrating these three important difficulties: the lack of a defined semantics, emulating C APIs, and supporting run-time code generation.
+In Section 2.1, we provide a short motivating example, illustrating these three important difficulties: the lack of a defined semantics, emulating C APIs, and supporting run-time code generation.
 In Section 3, we examine a number of previous scripting language compilers, focusing on important compromises made by the compiler authors which prevent them from correctly replicating the scripting languages they compile.
 Our approach is discussed in Section 4, explaining how each important scripting language feature is correctly handled by re-using the canonical implementation.
-Section 5 discusses the complementary approach of using a JIT compiler.
-The performance results of our compiler are presented in Section 6.
+Section 5 discusses PHP's memory model.
+Section 6 discusses the complementary approach of using a JIT compiler.
+An experimental evaluation of our technique is provided in Section 7, including performance results, and supporting evidence that a large number of programs suffer from the problems we solve.